Pityubak/Liberator/README.md

 ## Overview

-Liberator use "method-first" approach, the method determines which annotation belongs to.
-So let see, how Liberator works in working example (AutoInjector) :
+Liberator uses a "method-first" approach, the method determines which annotation it belongs to.
+So let's see how Liberator works in a working example (AutoInjector) :